GoogleCloudPlatform/magic-modules/docs/content/develop/breaking-changes/make-a-breaking-change.md

 for the purpose of releases, which means that neither provider allows breaking changes except during major releases, which are typically yearly.

-Terraform users rely on the stability of Terraform providers (including the GCP provider and other major providers.)
+Terraform users rely on the stability of Terraform providers (including the Google Cloud provider and other major providers.)
 Even as part of a major release, breaking changes that are overly broad and/or have little benefit to users can cause deeply negative reactions and significantly delay customers upgrading to the new major version.

 Breaking changes may cause significant churn for users by forcing them to update their configurations.
 It also causes churn in tooling built on top of